rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

     <b>NOTE</b> - The pipeline may fail on the first run.
 In such cases, re-run the pipeline once more and the three stages will run successfully and show three green cards.
 </p>

 5. To check the deployment in OpenShift; open the web console and go to your `dev` namespace.
-You should see the deployment was successful; hit the URL to open the app and play with the deployed.
+You should see the deployment was successful; hit the URL (the arrow icon) to open the app and play with the deployed.

 ![ocp-deployment](../images/exercise2/ocp-deployment.png)

 ### Part 4 - The Jenkinsfile